= Cara's Favorite

 Begin in true Hollywood style with a round of champagne —then a tantalizing appetizer or two, the best being the artisanal cheese and charcuterie board.

-After that it’s on to the Faroe Island salmon atop tasty al dente lentils and shaved brussels sprouts slaw tossed in a mustard vinaigrette.
+After that whatever version of salmon on offer is always a good bet, my favorite being the Ora king salmon, served with citrus butter and crab bisque.
 Of course, there’s always the restaurant’s famous Cobb salad with finely chopped greens and swimming with all the various toppings and classic dressing.

 Now, you absolutely must order a slice of the fabulous, not-too-sweet but oh-so-perfect grapefruit cake or your meal just isn’t complete.
 Not your typical cake, this one is juice-infused with chunky grapefruit filling, cream cheese frosting, and a candied grapefruit ring piercing the top.